 Coloring Books

-Coloring books for in the car, plane, or park transportation is fun for the kids.
+Coloring books for the car, plane, or park transportation is fun for the kids.
 We like to hit up the dollar stores for coloring books, crayons, and markers.
 But if you don’t have one near your home, Amazon has some great options for you to choose from.

 Snacks

-The best advice for anyone traveling to Disney is to stay hydrated and snack like crazy to keep your energy up.
+The best advice for anyone traveling to Disney World is to stay hydrated and snack like crazy to keep your energy up.
 Kids of all ages and adults need to stay full and hydrated while in Florida heat, if you don’t there will be several meltdowns throughout the day.

 Rain Poncho